Documentation Index

 The How Forecasting Works section is collapsed by default.
 To expand it, click on the section title.

 1. Time Grid Creation.
 Missing dates are automatically filled in to create a complete, evenly spaced timeline for each series.
-All series are expanded to the same global date range, ensuring that the first forecast period starts on the same date across the Dataset.
+All series are expanded to the same global date range, ensuring that the first forecast period starts on the same date across the file.

 2. Feature Engineering.
 Additional features are generated automatically to help forecasting models identify patterns in the data.
 These include: